Skip to contents

 df

-Dataframe with simulation results in long format, if return_sims is TRUE.
-The iteration number is indicated by column "i".
-If range was specified, the condition is indicated by column "j".
+data.frame with simulation results in long format, if save_sims is TRUE.
+The iteration number is indicated by column "sim".
+If conditions was specified, the condition is indicated by column "condition".

 summary